-Larry Kim is a marketing industry thought leader and the CTO and founder of WordStream, a $12 million search marketing agency and software provider based in Boston.
+Larry Kim is a marketing industry thought leader, CEO of MobileMonkey and former founder of WordStream, a $12 million search marketing agency and software provider based in Boston.
 He’s also the CEO of MobileMonkey, a leading Facebook Messenger Marketing platform.
 He regularly shares his advice and insight with over 650,000 visitors a month at his WordStream Blog and is a columnist and top contributor for leading industry publications including

 Inc.com, Search Engine Land, Search Engine Watch, and Social Media Today.

 Larry often speaks at industry events like INBOUND, SMX, ClickZ/SES, Pubcon, MediaPost Search Insider Summit, PPC Hero Conference, SEMPDX and many others.
 He was recently named “Most Influential PPC Expert” for 2013 and 2014 by PPC Hero Blog and marketing agency 3Q Digital and won ClickZ’s Digital Marketing Hall of Fame and Small Business Influencer awards in 2013.

 Outside of the office, he loves to travel and is the proud father of #PPCkid.